ShikiHTM/Momoi-Bot/README.md

 <img src="https://i.imgur.com/WpCRgvG.png" align='right'>

 # Momoi-Bot ✨
-A Discord bot for Blue Archive game, using API from [torikushiii](https://github.com/torikushiii/BlueArchiveAPI).
+A Discord bot for the Blue Archive game, using the API from [torikushiii](https://github.com/torikushiii/BlueArchiveAPI).
 If you could, please support both of us ❤
 # Installing🔭
 **Node.js 16 or higher is required**

-To install all library, you can use the following commands:
+To install all libraries, you can use the following commands:
 ```bash
 # NPM
 npm install